 Adrienne Davis holds a dual appointment as William M. Van Cleve Professor of Law and Vice Provost of the University.
 In the College of Arts & Sciences she holds courtesy appointments in the departments of African and African-American Studies; History; and Women, Gender & Sexuality Studies.
 Davis is a graduate of Yale College and Yale Law School, where she served on the Executive Committee of the Yale Law Journal.

-As Vice Provost, Davis focuses on faculty diversity and development, consulting and collaborating closely with the University’s schools; managing a suite of programs from the Office of the Provost; and chairing key searches for the next generation of university leaders.
+Professor Davis served as the Vice Provost for Faculty and Institutional Diversity from 2010 – 2021.
 From 2015 until 2017 she chaired the University’s Commission on Diversity and Inclusion, which was charged with designing a university-wide plan for diversity.
-She also works closely with other stakeholders at the University on a range of institutional policies, initiatives, and programs, including ones that support students and staff.
+She worked closely with stakeholders at the University on a range of institutional policies, initiatives, and programs, including ones that support students and staff.

 As a teacher and scholar Davis focuses on “the law of daily life,” or how law regulates and affects people’s daily interactions, decisions, and identities.
 She teaches Trusts & Estates, Contracts, and a variety of legal theory seminars, including ones on Slavery & the Law, Feminist Legal Theory, and Law & Literature.
 At the University of North Carolina, she received the law school’s Frederick B. McCall Award for Teaching Excellence.